 Major Upcoming Initiatives

-The AUS has two major initiatives that they hope will benefit all Arts students at UBC: Arts Week and the Arts Student Centre.
+Alongside all the welcoming festivities being planned for return to campus, the AUS has two major initiatives that they hope will benefit all Arts students at UBC this fall.

 The Arts Student Centre

-Currently under construction, the Arts Student Centre will improve the academic, social, personal, and professional lives of Arts students at UBC Vancouver.
+Expected to open in October, the Arts Student Centre aims to improve the academic, social, personal, and professional lives of Arts students at UBC Vancouver.
 Spread over three floors and approximately 1,000 square meters, the Centre will provide much-needed amenities to support the learning, social, collaboration, and innovation space needs of our diverse student population.
 You can look forward to dedicated meeting rooms, study spaces, the new AUS office, recreational spaces, and even an art gallery!

 Get involved with the AUS

 Getting involved with the AUS is easy.
-Attend their virtual events, follow them on Facebook and Instagram, and stay tuned for their new website launching in February 2021.
+Attend their virtual events, follow them on Facebook and Instagram, and stay tuned for their new website launching this fall.
 And, if you love what they do, consider joining the AUS!
 There are several opportunities throughout the fall, spring, and summer to volunteer.
 They hold elections for executive positions twice annually.

-With the majority of classes being online this year, we hope this post has given you some insight on ways to connect with your Arts community.
-Although we may be physically apart, the Arts Undergraduate Society is still dedicated to providing an enriching student experience and hopes to see you at Arts Week.
+Coming to university is an exciting transition and we hope this post has given you some insight on ways to connect with your Arts community.
+The Arts Undergraduate Society is dedicated to providing an enriching student experience and is ready to welcome you when you arrive at UBC!